Fargo (1996 film): Reception

 The Time critic Richard Corliss criticized Fargo for its accents: "After some superb mannerist films, the Coens are back in the deadpan realist territory of Blood Simple, but without the cinematic elan."
 Conversely, Janet Maslin, in The New York Times, deemed Fargo "much more stylish and entertaining" than Blood Simple.
 James Berardinelli, writing for ReelThoughts, gave the film three out of five, writing that it was "easy to admire what the Coens are trying to do in Fargo, but more difficult to actually like the film".
-John Simon of The National Review wrote that "the Coen brothers' Fargo is their best film so far, which isn't saying very much ...
+John Simon of the National Review wrote that "the Coen brothers' Fargo is their best film so far, which isn't saying very much ...
 Fargo could have been a nice little film noir if they hadn't compounded it with black comedy, absurdism, and folksy farce: Scandinavian–American midwesterners up, or down, to their hickish shenanigans.
 Some of this surprisingly, works, some of it ranges from the unpalatable to the indigestible".

 Gene Siskel and Roger Ebert said Fargo was the best film of 1996, with Ebert later ranking it fourth on his list of the best films of the 1990s.
-Fargo was added to the National Film Registry by the National Film Preservation Board on December 27, 2006.
+Fargo was added to the National Film Registry for preservation by the National Film Preservation Board on December 27, 2006.
 In 2010, the Independent Film & Television Alliance selected the film as one of its "30 Most Significant Independent Films" of the last 30 years.
-The Writers Guild of America ranked the film's screenplay the 32nd greatest ever.
+In 2006, the Writers Guild of America ranked the film's screenplay the 32nd greatest ever.
 Future North Dakota governor Doug Burgum, whose company Great Plains Software had its initial public offering during the film's release, recalled that during investor meetings "100 percent of the first question was about the movie.
 We had no paper shredders in our office, only woodchippers, we'd answer with a straight face.
 They'd say: 'Really?!'"
 The February 2020 issue of New York Magazine lists Fargo as among "The Best Movies That Lost Best Picture at the Oscars."